What is whole life insurance?

 What is cash surrender value?

-During the surrender charge period of a permanent life policy, an amount of money that is deducted from a policy’s total accumulation value, if you:
+It is the amount of money that is deducted from a policy’s total accumulation value if, during the surrender-charge period of a permanent life policy, you:

 What is Check-O-Matic?

-Any time bank information must be changed the policyowner must fill out a new form and return it to the Service Center.
+Any time that bank information changes, the policy owner must fill out a new form and return it to the Service Center.

 What is a beneficiary?